 “My wife tells me that.
 I speak in half thoughts.
 You see it’s late.
 The curse of insight is you see is knowing too much and having to say little.
 I’ve not the mind for it anymore.
 However, I need to lay a foundation.
 The last piece is in place.”

 He pointed to the figure in his painting.
 “You need her.
 She needs to be here, you need to find her and bring her home.
-Brother Mien has done what he can so she doesn’t need much convincing.”
+Brother Mien will do what he can so she doesn’t need much convincing.”

 “Her, who is she?”